heutelbeck/sapl-policy-engine/sapl-documentation/2_8_FunctionsAndAttributes.md

 2. Uses that to fetch the doctor's shift schedule for today from a custom `schedules` PIP
 3. Checks if the current time is within the shift window

-All of these attributes stream - when the clock crosses a shift boundary, or when shift schedules are updated in the scheduling system, the PDP automatically sends new decisions to the PEP.
+All of these attributes stream.
+When the clock crosses a shift boundary, or when shift schedules are updated in the scheduling system, the PDP automatically sends new decisions to the PEP.

 > This example assumes a custom `schedules` PIP that provides shift information.
 See [Custom Attribute Finders](../6_6_CustomAttributeFinders/) for implementing custom PIPs.

 Traditional access control systems make one-time decisions.
-SAPL maintains continuous authorization that adapts to changing conditions - time passing, data updates, or policy changes - all without the PEP needing to re-request decisions.
+SAPL maintains continuous authorization that adapts to changing conditions (time passing, data updates, or policy changes), all without the PEP needing to re-request decisions.

 ### Built-in and Custom PIPs